Techno-Simpola/Techno-Simpola/README.md

 ![](https://komarev.com/ghpvc/?username=Techno-Simpola&color=green&style=flat)

 Hey folks!, I'm Ashutosh and I am an ecstatic learner when it comes to the latest technologies and their applications.
-I am currently contributing majorly in front-end projects and learning the Data Structures and Algorithms.
+I am love contributing in full-stack projects and learning the Data Structures and Algorithms.
 Full stack technologies have always been my first pick for any web-dev tasks and I look forward to apply those.
 For now I am looking for some projects in the field I am learning at the moment i.e., DSA.
 If you want to get into touch you can always ping me on the given social areas.